Support Home > Search > Jetpack Search: Frequently Asked Questions

 }

-It is not possible to exclude individual content from being indexed other than making it publicly inaccessible.
+It is not possible to exclude individual content from being indexed by Jetpack Search other than making it publicly inaccessible.

-Will the search stop working if I exceed my maximum number of records?
+Will Jetpack Search stop working if I exceed my maximum number of records?

-A few weeks before your next billing cycle, you will get an email informing you that you are over your limit and telling you what you will be charged when you auto-renew.
-This gives you time to reduce the number of records or let the auto-renewal take place.
+If you exceed the maximum number of records for Jetpack Search a few weeks before your next billing cycle, you will get an email informing you that you are over your limit and telling you what you will be charged when you auto-renew.
+This gives you time to reduce the number of records or let auto-renewal occur.

-- If you are on an annual plan, your price will increase at most once a year.
+• If you are on an annual Jetpack Search plan, your price will increase at most once a year.

-- For monthly plans, we will check your record count every month before your plan is renewed.
+• For monthly Jetpack Search plans, we will check your record count every month before your plan is renewed.

-The main difference between the Jetpack Professional and the newer Jetpack Search plans is that you will not have access to the Instant Search overlay feature.
-The underlying improvements to speed and relevancy will be available to you, though.
-So you’ll get the improved search engine without the fancy new overlay interface.
+The main difference between the Jetpack Professional and the newer Jetpack Search plans is that you cannot access the Instant Jetpack Search overlay feature.
+However, the underlying improvements to speed and results relevance will be available to you.
+So you’ll get an improved search engine without the fancy new overlay interface.

 If you are using Jetpack Search via the Jetpack Professional plan, we recommend the following:

-- Enable Search from within wp-admin.
+1. Enable Jetpack Search from within WP Admin.
 The setting is under Jetpack → Settings → Performance.
-You can also enable this from your WordPress.com dashboard here.
+You can also enable this from your WordPress.com Dashboard here.

-- Replace the standard Search widget with the Jetpack Search widget.
+2. Replace the standard search widget with the Jetpack Search widget.
 This is optional, but without it, you will not have access to the additional sort options or filtering.

-There were two reasons why we changed our pricing model:
+There were two reasons why we changed our pricing model for Jetpack Search:

-- Many folks were only looking for Search and did not want to also be paying for features they didn’t need.
+1. Many folks were only looking for Jetpack Search and did not want to also be paying for features they didn’t need.

-- Allowing an unlimited number of records felt unfair because it was preventing us from offering lower prices or making improvements.
-Our costs for a site with one million posts are 1,000 times as much as a site with one thousand posts, but both sites were paying the same amount.
+2. Allowing an unlimited number of Jetpack Search records felt unfair because it prevented us from offering lower prices or making improvements.
+Our costs for a site with one million posts are 1,000 times as much as those for a site with one thousand posts, but both sites were paying the same amount.

 The new pricing makes Jetpack Search more affordable for small sites and still costs big sites less than the competition.
 It’s also available as a single product, so there’s no need to pay for other features you may not need just to use Jetpack Search.

 Some themes do not use the standard get_search_form() function to render their search box.
-First, verify that the Search is working correctly on your site by adding a search query to the end of your site URL.
-For instance, if your site is mysite.com
+First, verify that Jetpack Search is working correctly on your site by adding a search query to the end of your site URL.
+For instance, if your site is mysite.com, then navigate to mysite.com?s=searchterm.

 If that works, then there are a few options: